Ulloor S. Parameswara Iyer: Biography

 Ulloor was born on 6 June 1877 at Thamarassery Illam in Perunna, Changanassery in the south Indian state of Kerala to Subramania Iyer and Bhagavathi Ammal.
-His early schooling was at Changanassery but his father died when he was young.
+His early schooling was at Chanagassery.
+Still, his father died when he was young.
 The family shifted to Thiruvananthapuram in 1890, where his mother raised him.
 He graduated with Honors in Philosophy from Maharajas College in 1897 and joined the Travancore State Services.
 He continued his studies and took a graduate degree in Law and master's degrees in Malayalam and Tamil.
-He held various positions in the government service such as those of a Land revenue and Income Tax Commissioner before superannuating from service as the Chief Secretary of the State.
+He held various positions in the government service such as those of a Land Revenue and Income Tax Commissioner before superannuating from service as the Chief Secretary of the State.

 Iyer married Ananthalakshmi Ammal in 1892 when he was only 15 years old but his wife died in 1903.
 Subsequently, he married Subbammal in 1905, who died in 1930.
 He had three daughters and five sons from his two marriages.
-He died on June 15, 1949, aged 72.
+He died on 15 June 1949, aged 72.